yr542/Bioinformatics_with_Python_Course_Udemy/Section2_Module2_Bioinformatics_WithBioPython/ReadMe.txt

 -Each video is either called a video or a subsection.

 -I tried to consolidate each subsection into 1 Jupyter Notebook.
 This is different from the instructor who used 1 Jupter Notebook for all the subsections.

+Subsections That Have Issues & Cannot Be Uploaded At All/Only In Part:

+- 12. BioPython - Checking for Similarity Using DotPlot (defunct code)